(Photos and collage © Mira)

 I have created a visual design of these foods, as a reminder, on many products, from postcards and mousepads to magnets and mugs, and more.
 Here are two popular mugs to help you stay mindful of important foods to include in your meals.

-In terms of healthy fats, try to eat daily (or almost daily), if possible, at least a salad with olive oil, about half an avocado, several nuts and/or about two teaspoons of ground seeds (especially pumpkin, sesame, and sunflower, but also others such as flaxseed), and, once or twice a week, fish rich in omega-3 fatty acids (salmon, mackerel, sardines, among others).
-Failing that, an omega-3 supplement also helps, but remember that plant-based foods have various other super healthy (antioxidant, anti-inflammatory, etc.) phytonutrients.
+In terms of healthy fats, I try to eat daily (or almost daily), if possible, at least a salad with olive oil, about half an avocado, several nuts and/or about two teaspoons of ground seeds (especially pumpkin, sesame, and sunflower, but also others such as flaxseed), and, at least twice a week, fish rich in omega-3 fatty acids (salmon, mackerel, sardines, among others).
+Failing that, an omega-3 supplement also helps.

 Apparently even half an hour a day can make quite a difference, reducing up to 4–5 points from your systolic number, according to the WebMD article referenced above.
 I personally find half an hour of daily exercise too little to make such a positive difference in one’s blood pressure, but on the other hand, I can see why not making this effort could raise your BP levels!